Khadi Denim: A Fusion of Tradition and Contemporary Sustainability in Textiles

 Denim is a cotton fabric that originated in Nimes, France in the late 18th century.
 The fabric was first used to make denim jeans and other clothing items but has been used for other purposes since then as well.

-It is the most popular fabric in the world.
-It is durable and versatile.
-It's easy to wash and dry, and it doesn't wrinkle easily.
-Denim jeans are comfortable and look great on almost everyone.
-They can be dressed up or down in an instant.
-And they're affordable, too.
+Denim fabric is the most popular fabric in the world.
+It is durable and versatile, easy to wash and dry, and it doesn't wrinkle easily.
+Denim jeans, made from this fabric, are comfortable and look great on almost everyone.
+They can be dressed up or down in an instant, and they're affordable, too

-The denim trousers had become popular for workwear since it was comfortable and strong enough to be worn on farms or while doing manual labour.
-However, it wasn't until the 19th century that it became popular worldwide.
-The reason for its popularity was that it is made from cotton.
-Cotton is one of the most versatile fabrics available today; it grows quickly and requires little maintenance or labour to produce large amounts of fibre for clothing manufacturing companies worldwide.
+The denim trousers, made from twill cloth, had become popular for workwear since they were comfortable and strong enough to be worn on farms or while doing manual labor.
+However, it wasn't until the 19th century that denim achieved worldwide popularity.
+The reason for its widespread appeal was that it is made from cotton.
+Cotton, one of the most versatile fabrics available today, grows quickly and requires little maintenance or labor to produce large amounts of fiber for clothing manufacturing companies worldwide.

 Environmental Impact of Denim